geerlingguy/ansible-role-memcached/README.md

 ## Optional
 - run_mode: One of Deploy, Stop, Install, Start, or Use.
 The default is Deploy which will do Install, Configure, then Start.
+- memcached_iptables_nodes: List of ip addresss that will have access do Memcached.

 ## Dependencies